How we teach you to make sourdough

 - butter/ghee or coconut oil, to grease the tin

-- 2 tablespoons olive oil to drizzle over the top and around the sides of the loaf (we used olive oil)
+- 2 tablespoons olive oil, to drizzle over the top and around the sides of the loaf

-It is very important to build the microbes in the starter especially if you only bake once a week.
-This is called a double refreshment as outlined in the timetable above will and it will make a beautiful loaf.
+It is very important to build the microbes in the starter, especially if you only bake once a week.
+This is called a ‘double refreshment’ or ‘second build’, as outlined in the timetable above, and it will make a beautiful loaf.

-In a large bowl, mix 700g of your water with your sourdough starter, remember to pay attention to the temperature of the water.
-Mix well – getting plenty of oxygen in at this point helps the yeast to reproduce.
-Add the flour and salt and mix until all the ingredients come together.
-Then mix well.
+In a large bowl, mix 700g of your water with your sourdough starter – remember to pay attention to the temperature of the water.
+Mix well.
+Getting plenty of oxygen in at this point helps the yeast to reproduce.
+Add the flour and salt and mix until all the ingredients come together and are well combined.

-You don’t need to knead: just mixing well is enough, then wait 10 minutes.
-You can then add the last 50g water, incrementally (2 x 25g), over the course of 5–10 minutes, allowing each addition to absorb.
-This technique helps create that beautiful open crumb because the gluten can form stronger bonds when the dough is less hydrated.
+You don’t need to knead: just mixing well is enough.
+Wait for 10 minutes, then add the remaining 50g water, incrementally (2 additions of 25g each), over the course of 10 minutes.
+Allow each addition to absorb before adding more.
+This technique helps create that beautiful open crumb, because the gluten can form stronger bonds when the dough is less hydrated.

-Prepare the tin by greasing a sheet of baking parchment lightly with butter, ghee, coconut oil or lard (but not olive oil.)
-Then line the tins with the baking parchment.
+Prepare the tin by greasing a sheet of baking parchment lightly with butter, ghee or coconut oil (but not olive oil), then line the tins with the baking parchment.
 Transfer the dough to the tins.

-Leave the tin overnight on the kitchen table, covered with either a bowl with a wet tea towel over it or reusable shower cap.
-Make sure to give enough space when you cover it to allow for space to rise without the dough sticking.
-As a general guide, the ambient temperature here, at the School, is generally about 23°C.
+Leave the tins overnight on the kitchen table, each one covered with either a bowl with a wet tea towel over it or a reusable shower cap.
+Make sure to allow enough space for the dough to rise without the sticking.
+As a general guide, the ambient temperature here at the School, is generally about 23°C.

-Next, preheat the oven to 220°C/428F/Gas mark 7 for 30 minutes before you are ready to bake.
+Preheat the oven to 220°C/425°F/gas mark 7 for 30 minutes before you are ready to bake.
 Place a small pan of boiling water at the bottom of the oven (or use a Dutch oven if you can fit your tin inside one).
 The extra steam from the water will help to form a beautiful crust.

-Drizzle the olive oil over the top and around the sides of the loaf.
-Just as you put the bread in the oven reduce the heat to 180°C/355F/Gas Mark 4 and bake for about 45–50 minutes.
+Drizzle the olive oil over the top and around the sides of the loaves.
+Just as you put the bread in the oven, reduce the heat to 180°C/350°F/gas mark 4 and bake for about 45–50 minutes.
 I don’t give exact timings, because everyone’s oven is slightly different.
 However, bake to the point that you like the look of the loaf – it should be a beautiful copper colour.

-Sourdough needs to cool in the tin for a few minutes before cooling completely out of the tin, preferably on a wire rack.
-I store my loaves once they are cool wrapped in a clean teatowel.
+Let the loaves cool in their tin for a few minutes before cooling completely out of the tins, preferably on a wire rack.
+Once cool, I store my loaves wrapped in a clean tea towel.

 You can see my video here on how to refresh your sourdough starter.

 It feels wasteful to discard when refreshing, but this gives the yeast a boost and is a necessary step because the acidity retards yeast.
-You will get flat, sour bread if you don’t.
-You can use the leftover starter in many other recipes such as pancakes or muffins, or if you are a Sourdough Club we have many recipes for the leftover starter or you can also compost it.
+You will get flat, sour bread if you don’t remove some of your starter.
+You can use the leftover starter in to make things like pancakes or muffins – we have plenty of recipes for leftover starter on the Sourdough Club.
+It can also be composted.